WHAT IS DATA-DRIVEN MARKETING?

 Unfortunately, this approach often meant trial and error.
 Companies had to launch many strategies to find the one capable of achieving their goals.

-In contrast, the data-approach allows marketers to connect with customers at the right time.
+In contrast, data-driven marketing allows marketers to connect with customers at the right time.
 And with the right offering, at that.

 But the benefits of using the data go beyond just improving communications.
 Modern marketing teams use customer insights to: